UofTPsychProg/pseu-pseu-pseudo/README.md

 # pseu-pseu-pseudo

 ## Give us your pseudocode!
 For this problem set, your task is to write out the pseudocode for the experiment you'll be implementing for assignment #1.
 Think about the logic of your experiment, if/how you want to counterbalance, the sequence of a trial, what measures you want to collect, and so on.
 Then, using pseudocode that makes sense to you, write it out in a structured format.
+If you don't know all the details of your experiment, that is fine.
+Make something up that's sensible, but the closer you are to the experiment you will implement, the more helpful this assignment will be later on!

 ## Deliverables
 Your submission should be 1 text file with: